User Guide Cancel

 GPU support for 32-bpc blend modes

-The latest After Effects (beta) supports additional 32-bpc blend modes on the GPU when your layer has motion blur applied.
-This feature allows you to use your GPU for 32-bpc blending for the following eight blend modes:
+After Effects supports 32-bpc blend modes on the GPU when your layer has motion blur applied.
+This allows you to use your GPU for 32-bpc blending for the following eight blend modes:

 • Screen